 (i) dealing with job applications, as referred to in section headed ‘Job Applications’ and

-(j) providing you with marketing communications by email, phone or mail regarding our legal, regulatory services and advisory services (provided you have given consent to receiving such materials).
+(j) responding by email, phone or mail to your requests for more information regarding our legal, regulatory services and advisory services.

 If you wish to unsubscribe from receiving marketing communications from us please email us at email@example.com.